James Harmer: Radical causes

 In the aftermath of the Invasion of Isle de France in 1810, Henry Brougham acted as defence barrister for some British prisoners who had joined the French.
 Harmer was their choice of solicitor.

+In 1812, following the assassination of Spencer Perceval, the Prime Minister, in the House of Commons, Harmer was defending solicitor for the assailant, John Bellingham, whom Harmer sought to defend on insanity grounds, but Bellingham was ultimately found guilty and hanged.

 In 1819 Harmer represented Samuel Bamford after the Peterloo massacre.
 In the Peterloo aftermath Harmer, and Henry Dennison of Liverpool, represented the family of John Lees of Oldham, fatally wounded, at an extended inquest starting 8 September 1819.
 Dennison, Harmer and Charles Pearson were thanked by the "Report on the Metropolitan and Central Committee, Appointed for the Relief of the Manchester Sufferers" for their investigations.
 William Hone's book The Whole Proceedings before the Coroner's Court at Oldham, which exposed the use of force at Peterloo, relied heavily on Harmer's work with witness testimony.

 In 1820 Harmer took on the defence of Cato Street conspirators.
 In 1820, also, he was brought in by the defence at the treason trial of James Wilson in Glasgow.